osoekawaitlab/shtym-py/docs/adr/0009-silent-fallback-to-passthrough-filter.md

 - [Issue #7: Allow LLM model configuration via environment variable](https://github.com/osoekawaitlab/shtym-py/issues/7)
 - [ADR-0007: Introduce Filter Abstraction for Output Processing](./0007-introduce-filter-abstraction-for-output-processing.md)
 - [ADR-0008: Introduce LLM Client Abstraction](./0008-introduce-llm-client-abstraction.md)

+## Amendment (2025-12-06)

+### What Changed

+The term "Filter" used throughout this ADR has been renamed to "Processor":

+- "PassThrough Filter" → "PassThrough Processor"
+- "LLMFilter" → "LLMProcessor"

+### Reason for Amendment

+The term "Filter" strongly implies **reduction or removal**, but shtym's transformation capabilities extend beyond reduction.
+"Processor" is a more neutral and accurate term for output transformation.

+See ADR-0013 for detailed rationale.

+### Impact on Original ADR

+**Unchanged:**

+- The decision to silently fall back when model is unavailable remains valid
+- The graceful degradation philosophy is unchanged
+- Future direction (logging, verbose mode, doctor command) remains applicable

+**Changed:**

+- Terminology only: "Filter" → "Processor" throughout the codebase and documentation